HerbM/ripcheck/README.md

     A /24 bit network will require about 1500 threads to check 3 ports plus ARP and Reverse DNS

 ### Added an index option --index to insert a numerical column for later sorting (outside of ripcheck)

 ### Changes to simplify parameter requirements
-Several of the parameters names are no longer required for: IPs, Ranges, cidr nets, ports The parameter names are still accpeted but may may be removed in the future.
+Several of the parameters names are no longer required for: IPs, Ranges, cidr/nets, ports The parameter names are still accepted but may may be removed in the future.
 It was complicated than necessary and is now far more ergonomic.
 Expect future changes.